Syncdelic/nxp_simtemp/docs/DESIGN.md

 ## Scaling & future work

 - Current sampling uses `timer_list` with a 5 ms clamp; supporting 10 kHz would require an `hrtimer` or high-resolution worker, larger ring depth, and careful profiling (CPU load, spinlock contention, batching reads).
-- DKMS packaging remains on the roadmap so the module rebuilds automatically after kernel upgrades.

 ## Portability strategy